ReQrypt - Request Encryption

 ReQrypt is an experimental tool for encrypting and tunneling web browser requests so third parties cannot read them.
 ReQrypt can be used for:

-- bypassing ISP-level URL filtering (censorship) systems; and
+- bypassing provider-level URL filtering (censorship) systems;

 ReQrypt - How it works